When to Harvest Beets

 Beet harvest with hands holding beets

-How and when to harvest beets
+How to harvest Beet Greens

 Beet greens, with their tender and nutritious leaves, can be harvested throughout the growing season.